RussellTsuchida/ped/README.md

 ## Hyperparameters

 All hyperparameters are set in the `fit` or `fit_transform` method, except for the layer widths, which are set at initialisation.
-For deep PED with 50 dimensional inputs and hierarchical latents of size 30, 15, 2,

-     ped = DeepPED([50, 30, 15, 2])

 Available keyword hyperparameters are
 * `lamb` strictly positive float, which is the lambda in the paper.
 For implementation, all lambda in each layer is equal.